 So, how can you nix unauthorised absences and cut the amount of presenteeism in your workplace?
 The answer — and a new path to productivity — involves planning ahead, listening to employees and providing support.
 Solutions include:

-- occupational support programs: Employees who receive support for chronic health conditions tend to feel more positive and productive than those who do not.
+- Employees who receive support for chronic health conditions tend to feel more positive and productive than those who do not.
 Attendance and attention both improve as a result.

-- childcare options: Working parents benefit overwhelmingly when their employers provide them with flexible working options.
+- Working parents benefit overwhelmingly when their employers provide them with flexible working options.
 Work-from-home arrangements or part-time solutions help to boost productivity.

 In a world where technology is king, people sometimes get left behind.
 What if you could leverage the advantages of tech without losing that human touch?
 Here at Randstad, our mission is to support people and to help organisations—and their employees—reach their full potential.
 We combine the latest in recruitment technology with a personalised hiring program for every single one of our clients.